techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-music-files-on-infinix-hot-40-pro-by-fonelab-android-recover-music.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
-      <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Infinix Hot 40 Pro, which allows Android users to retrieve, store and preview music files from your Infinix Hot 40 Pro or other devices on the computer in simple steps.
+      <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Infinix Hot 40 Pro, which allows Android users to retrieve, store and preview music files from your Infinix Hot 40 Pro or other devices on the computer in simple steps.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
   </p>
 </div>
 </div>